Odyssey: The Search for Ulysses

-Odyssey: The Search for Ulysses (Odyssée : Sur les traces d'Ulysse) is a video game released in 2000, developed by In Utero and Cryo Interactive.
+Odyssey: The Search for Ulysses (Odyssée : Sur les traces d'Ulysse) is a video game developed by In Utero and Cryo Interactive and released for Microsoft Windows in 2000.

 Development

 The game uses the Cryogen engine, with characters who are able to move in real time 3D, in a pre-rendered environment.

 Plot

 The game's universe stays faithful to Homer's the Odyssey, including its characters, Poseidon, Zeus, Cerberus and the Cyclops.
 Penelope, who has had no news of Ulysses for many years, requests that Heritias set off in search of his childhood friend.
 Heritias first goes to Troy, the last place the leader of the Achaean troops was seen.
 In the game, the player has to fight creatures like the Gorgon and the Cyclops and you will have to foil the manipulation of the gods to escape from the conspiracy of Poseidon's agents, and resist the seductive enchantress.

 Critical reception

 The game has a Metacritic rating of 58% based on 7 critic reviews.